alexandrainst/danlp/README.md

 **Next up**

+- the AngryTweets dataset will be added to the DaNLP package, as a result of the crowdsourcing game [AngryTweets](https://medium.com/danlp/angry-tweets-f%C3%B8lelser-og-annoteringer-er-p%C3%A5-spil-s%C3%A5-spil-med-eacade042c95)
-- :link: the Danish Gigaword will be made available through the DaNLP package
+- the Danish Gigaword will be made available through the DaNLP package